Time-stamp: <2005-11-14 21:52:38 by MC>

 Bulletin Board Systems and KOM Systems

-Some of the BBS'es I frequented in 1985 to ~1989 were:
+Some of the BBSes I frequented from 1986 to ~1991 were:

-For a while during that time I had my own BBS using my own software running during evenings and nights in the 0650 area code.
+For a while during that time I had my own unnamed BBS using my own software running during evenings and nights in the 0650 area code.

-1990 to ~1992 I was fairly active on
+From 1991 to ~1992 I was fairly active on

 After that, I set up The Hackmachine BBS, later known as IBKOM, on a Sun 3/60 and later a DIAB DS/90.
 The UUCP node name was closet.

-User "foo" on The Hackmachine and IBKOM was known via UUCP as closet!foo via lysator.liu.se.
+A user “foo” on The Hackmachine and IBKOM was known via UUCP as closet!foo via lysator.liu.se.
 Contact me if you were one of my old users.

 I used to have a user at a DEC 2065 called AIDA in Uppsala.
 I was participating in the KOMv6 HACKOM and AIDAKOM at the end of their lives.

-I'm still available as MC on modern day KOM conference systems such as the LysKOM servers at Lysator, CD-KOM and SnoppKOM.
+I'm still available on modern day KOM conference systems such as the LysKOM server at Lysator.
+I used to be on CD-KOM (RIP, CD!) and SnoppKOM as well.

-Occasionally I log into the Sklommon conference system.
+Occasionally I'm on the Common conference system.

 Fidonet